PCI SSC Policies

 We do not charge a fee to process or respond to your verifiable user request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.

-We will not discriminate against you for exercising any of your CCPA rights.
-Unless permitted by the CCPA, we will not, as a result of your exercising any of your CCPA rights:
+We will not discriminate against you for exercising any of your data rights.
+Unless permitted by law, we will not, as a result of your exercising any of these rights:

 - Deny you goods or services.